just-buildsystem/justbuild/doc/future-designs/just-lock.md

   with the `--norc` option, but limited to the ones relative to the workspace root.
 This is done to better match the desired lock-file quality of the output file and also ensure `just-mr` can pick it up by default.

+  The specification for finding the target repository for the `--clone` option uses the fact that the names of existing repositories and declared imports are the only ones known to remain as such in the output configuration, prior to deduplication, with all other repositories reachable from one such repository via a defined sequence of bindings.
+The clone locations are disjoint (as they are map keys), can be specified both absolute or relative to the current directory, and the referred to directory will be created if missing.

   The `--clone` option will produce an output configuration file meant for local development only.
 Therefore, it is not recommended for such a